Code-Institute-Submissions/Milestone-Project-2-Breakout/readme.md

 ## Testing user stories discussed earlier

+* I want to play Breakout;
+    * User is able to play Breakout.
-* I want to find out more about Nico;
+* I want to be able to serve the ball;
-    * Through the navigationbar its fairly easy to find out more about Nico through the About Me link.
+    * User is able to serve the ball by hitting the spacebar or touching the screen on mobile devices.
-* I want to know more about Nico's education and current skillset;
+* I want to be able to destroy the bricks;
-    * Through the navigationbar its fairly easy to find out more about Nico through the About Me link.
+    * When a ball hits a brick it dissapears.
+* I want to be able to keep the ball in the game with the paddle;
+    * When the ball hits the paddle it bounces back as expected.
+* I want to be able to see the powerups falling down to the bottom of the screen;
+    * When a powerup is to be found under a destroyed brick, it starts falling towards the bottom of the screen.
-* I want to know where Nico has worked in the past;
+* I want to be able to catch the powerups and experience them in the gameplay;
-    * Through the navigationbar its fairly easy to find out more about Nico through the About Me link.
-* I want to take a look at Nico's portfolio as a developer;
-    * Through the navigationbar its fairly easy to find out more about Nico through the About Me link.
-* It would be nice to find out more about Nico's leisure time activities;
-    * Through the navigationbar its fairly easy to find out more about Nico's leisure time activities through the Impossible list link.
-* I have to contact this guy.
-    * Through the navigation bar and its Contact button which leads to a contactform and the various icons found in the heading its really easy to get in touch with Nico.

-!
-Everything mentioned above is also possible in the footer for when the user has scrolled or navigated through the entire site.
+    * When a powerup is caught by the paddle, it is activated.
+* I want to know which level I am playing, how many lives I've got left, my current score, my all time high score and whether the sound is on or off.
+    * The level is being displayed and increases when all bricks have been destroyed, also a new level is being spawned.
+    * The lives decrease when a ball is out of bounds, the game ends when all lives are lost and game over is being displayed.
+    * The current score is being increased depending on the brick that was destroyed its rank.
+    * The all time high score is kept track off by using window.localStorage and thus saves the high score across browser sessions.
+    * Also whether the sound is on or off is being displayed.

 ## Further Testing

 * The website was tested on Google Chrome, Mozilla Firefox and Safari browsers.
-* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8 & iPhone X.
+* The website was viewed on a variety of devices such as desktops, laptops, iPhone 8 and some android devices.
-* The website was viewed on [Responsinator](http://www.responsinator.com/) to check overall responsiveness.
+* The website was viewed in google chrome dev tools to check overall responsiveness.
-* A large amount of testing was done to ensure that all pages were linking correctly.
-* Friends and family members were asked to review the site to point out any bugs and/or user experience issues.
+* Friends and family members were asked to review the game to point out any bugs and/or user experience issues.

 ## Known bugs

-* On iPhone 8 Safari the hamburger icon shows little black dashes.
-* On mobile devices the animation in the header only is visible after refreshing the page.
+* On larger screens of desktops when the browser window is maximized, the ball not always bounces off the paddle but just flies through.
+* When multiball has been active and sticky powerup is activated bugs might occur:
+    * the balls don't serve correctly or dont serve at all when sticky powerup is active
+    * the balls that went out of play suddenly appear back on the canvas

 # Deployment